kyma-project/kyma/docs/04-operation-guides/operations/10-backup-kyma.md

 Taking volume snapshots is possible thanks to [Container Storage Interface (CSI) drivers](https://kubernetes-csi.github.io/docs/), which allow third-party storage providers to expose storage systems in Kubernetes.
 For details on available drivers, see the [full list of drivers](https://kubernetes-csi.github.io/docs/drivers.html).

+You can create on-demand volume snapshots manually, or set up a periodic job that takes automatic snapshots periodically.

 ## Back up resources using Velero

 You can back up and restore individual resources manually or automatically with Velero.
 For more information, read the [Velero documentation](https://velero.io/docs/).